 - Provide support in development efforts, including but not limited to grant applications, private donations, fundraising events, and entrepreneurial endeavors (e.g. CSA, Farm Stand).

-- Share the story of the Hub Farm and its impact through media and communication efforts.
+- Share the story of the Hub Farm through media and communications.

 - Serve as an advocate in the community and with DPS, recruit and mobilize supporters and volunteers, including DPS parents.

 Our current board members include: